-Bus and train crash north of Palmerston North, emergency services attending
+Bus and train crash at Bunnythorpe, north of Palmerston North

-Emergency services are responding to reports of a crash involving a bus and a train north of Palmerston North.
+Emergency services are responding to reports of a crash involving a bus and a train at a level crossing north of Palmerston North.

 Police say initial indications are that there are "serious injuries".